Age fabrication

 Age fabrication occurs when people deliberately misrepresent their true age.
-This is usually done with the intention to garner privileges or status that would not otherwise be available to that person (i.e., a minor misrepresenting their age in order to garner the privileges given to adults).
+This is usually done with intent to garner privileges or status that would not otherwise be available to that person (e.g. a minor misrepresenting their age in order to garner the privileges given to adults).
 It may be done through the use of oral or written statements or through the altering, doctoring or forging of vital records.

-On some occasions, age is increased so as to make cut-offs for minimum legal or employable age in showbusiness or professional sports.
+On some occasions, age is increased so as to make cut-offs for minimum legal or employable age in show business or professional sports.
 Sometimes it is not the people themselves who lower their public age, but others around them such as publicists, parents, and other handlers.
 Most cases involve taking or adding one or two years to their age.
 However, in more extreme cases such as with Al Lewis and Charo, over a decade has been added or subtracted.
 Official state documents (such as birth, marriage and death certificates, the census, and other identity documents) typically provide the correct date.

-Although uncommon in modern Western society, it is still possible for a person not to know their exact date of birth.
-Such a person may arbitrarily choose a date of birth which after later research is found to be false.
+Although uncommon in modern first-world countries, it is still possible for a person not to know their exact date of birth, especially if they were born in a country where birth records were not written until recently.
+Such a person may arbitrarily choose a date of birth that after later research is found to be false.
 This situation should not be considered age fabrication as there is no obvious intent to deceive on the part of the individual.

-Subtracting time from one's age is often known in English as "shaving", while adding time to one's age may be referred to as "napping".
+Subtracting time from one's age is often known in English as "shaving", while adding time to one's age may be referred to as "padding".

 Sports

 In sports, people may falsify their age to make themselves appear younger thus enabling them to compete in world-level junior events (with prominent examples appearing in football (soccer) and athletics).
 In gymnastics, diving, and figure skating, competitors may claim to be older in order to bring themselves over the age minimums for senior competition or below an age limit for junior competition.
 A female pair skater may be aged up while her male partner may be aged down to allow them to compete together.
 In some cases, they may feel pressure to change their ages.
-As these fabrications have an effect upon a person's performance (through the greater athleticism of age or greater flexibility of youth), the practice is known as age cheating in the field of sports.
+As these fabrications have an effect upon a person's performance (through the greater strength that comes with age or the greater flexibility of youth), the practice is known as age cheating in the field of sports.